insert3coins/EliteDataRelay/README.md

 You can customize the application's behavior by clicking the **Settings** button.

+### Enable File Output

+You can enable or disable the creation of the output text file.
+This is useful if you only want to use the application's UI and don't need the file for streaming overlays.
+By default, this is disabled.

 ### Output File Format

 You can change the format of the text written to the output file using a custom format string.
 The following placeholders are available: